rogercampos/saviour/README.md

 ### Digested filename

-A common use case is to create a processor to include a digest of the file in the filename.
+A common use case is to create a processor to include a digest of the file in the filename, in order to automatically expire caches.
 The implementation is left for the user, but a simple example of such processor is this:

 ```
   def digest_filename(contents, filename, opts = {})